alecnissen/FashionGems-Online-Store/README.md

 <h1>About This Project</h1>
-I created an online e-commerce website where customers could browse items, view item descriptions, add items to their cart, and view computed totals for their purchases.
-This project uses React Router, state management, a third-party API, and a responsive design that looks great on any device.
+I created an online e-commerce website where customers could browse items, view item descriptions, add items to their cart, fill out a delivery and checkout form which is stored in a database and view computed totals for their purchases.
+This project uses MongoDB, Express.js, React.js, Node.js, React Router, state management, a third-party API, and a responsive design that looks great on any device.

 <br>

 <h1>What I learned</h1>
     <ul>
     <li>Using react router to link to different parts of the webpage</li>
+    <li>Gained experience with MongoDB and storing form data in the database</li>
+    <li>Using express middleware</li>
     <li>Implementing Bootstrap components such as cards</li>
     <li>Further increasing knowledge of responsive design and best practices</li>
     <li>Practice with state to keep track of total price, number of items in shopping cart</li>